panicmechanic/ZMD/Readme.md

     (+ or -) and rolling for a number of squares and if not blocked to paint those squares.
 - Fix effect double append, highlighted lines both fire, although maybe not in the same run.
 - Geting an occasional "ValueError: list.remove(x): x not in list" error after check_run_effects().
+- Shift-run
+- Problem with warhammer splatter and lightning mutation
+- Add knockout effect for sneaking up on enemies